 What a weekend.
-Since Friday I have buried my favorite rooster, harvested my least favorite turkey & canned lots of okra, cukes, onions, peppers & garlic from my very own garden.
-Yes, I would have to say this place is feeling more & more like an authentic, functioning hobby farm every single day.
+Since Friday I have buried my favorite rooster, harvested my least favorite turkey and canned lots of okra, cukes, onions and peppers from my very own garden.
+Yes, I would have to say this place is feeling more and more like an authentic, functioning hobby farm every single day.

-If you are not familiar with Pedro from reading the blog, he was our family favorite.
+If you are not familiar with Pedro from reading the blog, he was our family’s favorite rooster.
 The flock is much different without his kind presence.
-He was the sweetest we’ve known, so far.
-A Barred Rock roo with the most vivid crimson comb & silky sleek feathers, eyes as clear as Crater Lake, heart as wide as the Atlantic, & a spirit as gentle as a balmy Summer breeze.
+He was the sweetest feathered friend we’ve known thus far.
+A Barred Rock with the most vivid crimson comb and silky sleek feathers, eyes as clear as Crater Lake, heart as wide as the Atlantic and a spirit as gentle as a balmy Summer breeze.
+Wow.
 It’s strange to eulogize a chicken.
-I’m sure it’s even stranger to read a chicken’s eulogy.
-Even stranger is to admit that a tear trickles as I put these words to the page.
-Who would have thought when we started this homesteading venture that we’d ever grow so attached, or experience such pangs of sorrow as the result of losing a bird?
+I’m sure it’s even more strange to read a chicken’s eulogy.
+Who would have thought when we started this homesteading venture that we’d ever grow so attached or experience such pangs of sorrow as the result of losing a bird?

-I knew something was wrong the moment I walked out of the house on Friday morning.
-The ducks were quacking frantically, the turkeys were strutting in an unusual fashion & Shanti – our Barred Rock hen – along with Mr. Darcey were on top of the coop.
-Those two are never on top of the coop.
-Ever.
-When I found Pedro, lifeless in the scratch yard my heart sunk.
-As far as I can tell, based on my novice sleuth skills, all signs point to the Toms.
-I’m almost 100 percent sure those turkeys were the culprit & I’m certain – whether it was purposeful or not – their aggression lead to Pedro’s demise.
-They get fired up quickly.
-I’ve seen them bully the hens & ducks.
-Itching to pick fights daily, even our male dachshund Fig, has taken a beating from them a time or two.
-I’ve had to break up quite a few sparring matches between them as of late.
-Really, I blame myself for letting the situation get out of control.
-I knew things were getting dicey out there.
-I waited too long.
-I have lived & I have learned.
-I won’t make the same mistake twice.
+I knew something was wrong the moment I walked out of the house.
+The ducks were quacking frantically, the turkeys were strutting in an unusual fashion and Shanti – our Barred Rock hen – along with Mr. Darcey were on top of the coop.
+Then I found Pedro, lifeless in the scratch yard.
+My heart sunk.
+Based on my novice sleuth skills, all signs point to the Toms.
+I’m almost certain those two turkeys are the culprit.
+They get fired up quickly and I’ve seen them viciously bully the hens and ducks countless times.
+Itching to pick fights daily, even our male dachshund Fig has taken a beating from them a time or two.

-It was nothing like what I expected.
-Mostly that is due to the fact that my dear, knowledgeable & “jack of all trades” friend Chanda, walked me through the entire process with much precision.
-Chanda is a smart, confident, successful real estate agent by day here in Hampton Roads.
-Her down-to-business, practical & “can do” attitude carried me through the largest real estate transaction of my life this past winter.
+Harvesting my first homegrown bird was nothing like what I expected.
+My dear and knowledgeable, “jack of all trades” friend Chanda walked me through the entire process with much precision.
+She is a smart, confident, successful real estate agent by day here in Hampton Roads.
+Her down-to-business, practical and “can do” attitude carried me through the largest real estate transaction of my life this past winter when we purchased the homestead.
 On Saturday, that same “can do” attitude carried me through the most raw, primitive (outside of childbirth) organic experience of my life.
-She taught me the “kosher” way to harvest poultry & it was quiet, calm & much less traumatic than I anticipated.
-Needless to say, she is quite the mentor.
-She has talked me down from ‘the ledge’ on more than one occasion during the short friendship we have built over the past year.
-Josh & I are proud & blessed to call her our friend.
+She taught me the kosher way to harvest poultry and it was surprisingly quiet, calm and much less traumatic than I anticipated.
+She is quite the mentor.
+She has talked me down from the ledge on more than one occasion.
+I am grateful and proud to call her my friend.

-I know the months of psychological torture & anxiety that I’ve put upon myself dreading the process of butchering was perfectly normal.
-After all, it’s a fear of the unknown & in my opinion that is often the worst kind.
+I believe the months of psychological torture and anxiety that I’ve put upon myself dreading the process of butchering my first animal is probably quite normal.
+After all, I’ve never done such a thing.
+The fear of the unknown is often the worst kind.
 Plus, I’ve never hurt a flea in my life.
-I pretty much catch spiders & set them free in the backyard because I feel guilty if I step on them.
-If I kill a wasp in the house, I say a prayer & apologize.
-So the idea of fulfilling my dream of raising & slaughtering my own poultry (as you can imagine) has been a real debacle in my brain.
-It’s a conundrum.
+I pretty much catch spiders and set them free in the backyard.
+As you can imagine, the idea of fulfilling my dream of raising and slaughtering my own poultry has been a real debacle in my brain.
+It’s a conundrum, I know.

 Are we blessed, or what?

-I’ve been reflecting a lot on my roots.
-I come from the foothills of Appalachia where hunting deer, rabbit, wild turkey, etc, etc. is very much a way of life.
+I’ve been reflecting on my roots.
+I grew up in the foothills of Appalachia.
+Hunting deer, rabbit, wild turkey, etc, is very much a way of life.
 My Gram & Papa Joe once made soup from a turtle they caught in their pond for Pete’s sake!
 I’ve personally never been hunting or field dressed any animals in my entire life.
 However, you’d be hard pressed as a teenager to grow up in Jackson County without feasting on deer jerky during lunch hour on a cold winter’s day in the back of the high school parking lot.
-(I’m pretty sure it was a right of passage.)
-I’ve drawn strength & encouragement just knowing that I come from an area where many, many folks harvest, process & consume animals they have physically hunted as a supplement to their family’s nutrition.
-Somehow, this thought actually brought me peace & comfort before, during & after the turkey harvest this weekend.
-Knowing that you all can do THAT, somehow made me know that I could do THIS.
-I’m forever grateful to my southern Ohio friends & family for the encouragement you never realized you were sending my way.
-You all are one of the many contributors as to why & how I walked away from this very first harvest with gratitude & peace in my heart, two things I wasn’t sure I would feel after it was all said & done.
+I’m pretty sure it was a rite of passage.
+I’ve drawn strength and encouragement just knowing that I come from an area where so many folks harvest, process and consume animals they have physically hunted as a supplement to their family’s nutrition.
+Somehow, this thought actually brought me peace before, during and after the turkey harvest this weekend.

 I used to love the lyrics of this one particular song & I’ve been hearing it echo through my mind lately, playing again & again like a mantra….